tmb321/tmb321.github.io/README.md

 Ctrl + ] = Clockwise Rotation

 Ctrl + [ = Counter-Clockwise Rotation

+PreReqs: [You will have to click on this one before using short cuts]
 _________________________________________

 <iframe width="1000" height="1000" src=" EPA & NOAA/NOAA_cloud_chart.pdf"></iframe>